tellerj/ollama-stack/project-plan/02-architecture-and-structure.md

 - **`context.py`**: Defines the `AppContext` class.
 This class acts as a central container for the application's runtime state.
 It is responsible for:
     - Loading and holding the configuration object from `config.py`.
-    - Initializing and holding the `DockerClient` instance.
+    - Initializing and holding the `StackManager` instance.
     - Initializing and holding the `Display` handler instance.

 - **`display.py`**: The single source of truth for all user-facing output.
 This module abstracts the `rich` library to ensure a consistent look and feel across the entire application.
 It provides methods like `display.success()`, `display.error()`, `display.table()`, etc. It is the only module that should directly import `rich`.